National Ground-Water Monitoring Network

 Funding to support data providers to the National Ground-Water Monitoring Network is provided through USGS Cooperative Agreements.
 Agencies can also find information about the status of the USGS cooperative agreements.

-New (4/5/2023): The 2023 NGWMN Funding Opportunity is closed.
-The 2024 NGWMN will be open in late September 2024.
+New (8/30/2023): The 2023 NGWMN Funding Opportunity is closed.
+The 2024 NGWMN will be open in early October 2023.
 For more information see the NGWMN Cooperative Agreements page NGWMN Cooperative Agreements page.